 Annuities Payable

-The Foundation has charitable gift annuities as of the year ended June 30, 2020 and 2019.
+The Foundation has charitable gift annuities as of the years ended June 30, 2021 and 2020.
 A liability has been recognized at the present value of future cash flows expected to be paid to the donors.

 Endowment Funds